go-addrs/addrs/README.md

 example, an entire `/64` `Prefix` has a massive number of distinct `Address`es but is stored in a very small space.

-### Table and FixedTable
+### Table

 A `Table` maps `Prefix`es to arbitrary values.
 They use Go generics so that any type of value can be stored and retreived in a type-safe manner.
-Bits in the `Address` part that would be masked off by 0s in the `Mask` are ignored when using it as a key in a `Table`.
+Bits in the `Address` part that would be masked off by 0s in the `Mask` are ignored when using it as a key in a `Table_`.

+`Table`s are immutable and `Table_`s are mutable.
+One can be efficiently obtained a fixed table by calling `.Table()` on a `Table_` and vice-versa.

 `ITable` is equivalent but does not require generics.
 If you do not have at least Go version `1.18`, you can use this type to map to `interface{}`es instead.
-Arbitrary types can still be stored but it is up to you to dynamically cast them to the type you want.
+Arbitrary value types can still be stored but it is up to you to dynamically cast them to the type you want.

 At first glance, `Table` may seem similar but more restrictive than Go's `map`.
 Afterall, a `Prefix` can be used as a `map` key so why is it necessary?